Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

     }
 ```

-Next, the `get_from_chroma` ability takes a query and returns the most relevant chunks based on similarity search.
+Finally, the `get_from_chroma` ability takes a query and returns the most relevant chunks based on similarity search.
 This is the core of retrieval-augmented generation, as the engine fetches chunks that are semantically similar to the query.

 ```jac
     can get_from_chroma(query: str,chunck_nos: int=5) {